fletchmakes/speedcat/README.md

   * Salayna (Sachi)
   * SpicyCheeseBite
   * Spak
+* Thanks to jacobpierce for their [reproduction of the PICO-8 font](https://github.com/jacobpierce/pico-8-font) for use in the trailer and other promotional graphics
 * Huge shoutout to my wife for all of her support and encouragement throughout the entire development process.
 Her words of excitment and encouragement helped me through many speedbumps!